Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Methods

-For the classification task, after the system finds the best model ID that can fit with the input parameters for the observed spectrum, the next step is to extract the physical parameters (showed on Table \ref{tab:Stellar Parameters}) in the model's database and assign them to the observed spectrum.
+For the classification task, after the system finds the best model ID that can fit the input spectrum, the next step is to extract the physical parameters (showed on Table \ref{tab:Stellar Parameters}) in the model's database and assign them to the observed spectrum.

-The artificial neural networks structures that we proposed, are the classical recurrent neural network (RNN) because the connections of the nodes are a useful feature to deal with multiple input tasks, and the Long Short-Term Memory (LSTM) network, a most robust recurrent neural network.
-The election of the LSTM network, is because its capacity of deal with sequence numerical problems where the problem is a many features to one output variable.
+The artificial neural network structures that we proposed, are the classical recurrent neural network (RNN) because the connections of the nodes are a useful feature to deal with multiple input tasks, and the Long Short-Term Memory (LSTM) network, a most robust recurrent neural network.
+The election of the LSTM network, is because its capacity to deal with sequence numerical problems where the problem is a many features to one output variable.